Kevin VanNostrand: Early career

-VanNostrand professional career started against Canadian Kickboxer “The Professor” Chris Williams, a spinning elbow to Williams's chin ended the fight.
-Kevin knocked out Aaron Castellvi in Lockport NY at Legends Rise event, in view of his idol Mike Tyson.
+VanNostrand's professional career started against Canadian Kickboxer "The Professor" Chris Williams.
+A spinning elbow to Williams's chin ended the fight.
+VanNostrand knocked out Aaron Castellvi in Lockport NY at Legends Rise event, in view of his idol Mike Tyson.

 Glory Kickboxing

-Kevin VanNostrand's first Glory Kickboxing competition was a Glory 19 under-card fight against Carlos Lopez.
-The referee called the fight in the first round for the three knock down rule.
+VanNostrand's first Glory Kickboxing competition was a Glory 19 under-card fight against Carlos Lopez.
+The referee called the fight in the first round for the three knockdown rule.

-Justin Houghton fought Kevin VanNostrand at Glory 24: Denver, for a judge's split decision going to VanNostrand.
+Justin Houghton fought VanNostrand at Glory 24: Denver, for a judge's split decision going to VanNostrand.

-Glory 27: New Jersey co-headline event was Kevin VanNostrand and Giga Chikadze with a unanimous decision going to Chikadze.
+Glory 27: New Jersey co-headline event was VanNostrand and Giga Chikadze with a unanimous decision going to Chikadze.

-Super-fight series of Glory 33: New Jersey pitted David Moore against Kevin VanNostrand, the referee called a second-round TKO win to VanNostrand.
+Super-fight series of Glory 33: New Jersey pitted David Moore against VanNostrand.
+The referee called a second-round TKO win to VanNostrand.

-At Madison Square Garden Glory 43 Featherweight Contender Tournament, Giga Chikadze eliminated Aleksei Ulianov in Bout A, while Kevin VanNostrand defeated Mo Abdurahman in Bout B. VanNostrand won a unanimous decision (30-26) over Chikadze in the finals.
-Matt Embree was originally scheduled to fight VanNostrand, due to injury was replaced by Abdurahman.
+At Madison Square Garden Glory 43 Featherweight Contender Tournament, Giga Chikadze eliminated Aleksei Ulianov in Bout A, while VanNostrand defeated Mo Abdurahman in Bout B. VanNostrand won a unanimous decision (30-26) over Chikadze in the finals.
+Matt Embree was originally scheduled to fight VanNostrand, but due to injury was replaced by Abdurahman.

 An injury kept Robin van Roosmalen from defending the title at Glory 48:New York.
-An interim title belt was held between Anvar Boynazarov and Kevin VanNostrand.
-Anvar knocked Kevin down with a left hook just eighteen seconds into the first round, Kevin returned with a knee to the liver fifty seconds into the fight, resulting in a knockout with an official time of 1:06 in the first round.
+An interim title belt was held between Anvar Boynazarov and VanNostrand.
+Boynazarov knocked VanNostrand down with a left hook just eighteen seconds into the first round, VanNostrand returned with a knee to the liver fifty seconds into the fight, resulting in a knockout with an official time of 1:06 in the first round.

 A unification bout between van Roosmalen and VanNostrand for undisputed Glory Featherweight Championship was at Glory 52: Los Angeles on March 31, 2018.
 Van Roosmalen won the fight via a unanimous decision.